Custom SAML Provider

 This method only requires a Metadata URL provided by the IdP platform.
 After it has been supplied, Sentry will automatically fetch the metadata it needs.

 For this method to work, an administrator needs to provide the contents of the IdP’s generated metadata file.
 Once the contents are pasted directly into the text field, Sentry will do the rest.
-Sentry does not require a signing certificate.
+Please note that Sentry does not require a signing certificate.

 Here’s an example of what the Metadata XML contents look like.